ua-snap/alfresco/docs/BurnSeverity.md

   IF (Init.severity = Low.Mod && rand.uniform(0,1) < Low.Mod.wt) severity = Moderate, ELSE severity = Low
   ```

-4. A second set of decision weights (user specified in .fif) are used to determine if topographical influences override the severity assignment resulting from 2) and 3) above.
+4. A second set of decision weights (user specified in JSON config) are used to determine if topographical influences override the severity assignment resulting from 2) and 3) above.

   ```
   IF (Topography = Flat && rand.uniform(0,1) < Flats.Topo.wt) severity -> ‘Spreader Cell Severity’